mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/2-edge/cpp/consumer/README.md

 exit
 ```

-copy the consumer repo from the container to the consumer folder
+copy the consumer repo from the container to the base directory

 ```
 docker cp <realmgreengrass container>:/consumer ../../../
 ```

-(Optional) To run the consumer in the local
+(Optional) To run the consumer in the local.
+Ensure you are in the consumer folder copied from the container.

 ```
 build/consumer